 Step 5: Empower Those Involved and Remove Obstacles

 At this point, the vision has been communicated effectively in the organization and the majority of people is ready to get on board with the changes.
-Now, the last remaining obstacles need to be identified and removed.
+Now, you need to identify and remove the last remaining obstacles.
 This includes the structures and the systems of the organization.
-These have to be adapted to the requirements of the project.
+You must adapt them to the requirements of the project.
 We are talking about e.g. job descriptions, knowledge and information systems as well as incentive and compensation systems.

 Change management should accompany the Introduction of Project Portfolio Management.